-improvements are made to transport that would enhance sustainable access to Grangemouth Investment Zone for both people and freight.
+STPR2 recommends improvements are made to transport that would enhance sustainable access to Grangemouth Investment Zone for both people and freight.
 Improvements are likely to include, but are not limited to:

-- improved active travel connections, in line with the principles of the recommendations for Connected neighbourhoods (1) and Connecting towns by active travel (4) - bus infrastructure improvements to support and encourage improved bus connections to Grangemouth from key areas - supporting further transition to rail freight - in line with the principles of rail corridor enhancements (15).
-(16), (17); mode shift for freight (27); rail freight terminals and facilities (44); and cross-border rail enhancements (45) - to enable more rail freight capacity - M9 Junction 5 improvements where these provide specific freight and bus benefits.
+- improved active travel connections, in line with the principles of the recommendations for Connected neighbourhoods (1) and Connecting towns by active travel (4) - bus infrastructure improvements to support and encourage improved bus connections to Grangemouth from key areas in line with the principles of rail corridor enhancements (15), (16), (17); mode shift for freight (27); rail freight terminals and facilities (44); and cross-border rail enhancements (45) - to enable more rail freight capacity - M9 Junction 5 improvements where these provide specific freight and bus benefits.